Fudanyrd/BPNet/README.md

 The main construction and some calculation rules.

+Plus fd_max.cpp telling you how to train a network which can choose the larger from two values.

 ## Future improvements:

 Use class to wrap the three kinds of layers, and finally put them in one class.